 There are two train stations in Szilvásvárad (see map).
 The Szilvásvárad-Szalajkavölgy station is closer to the Szalajka Valley and is regularly served by trains from Eger.
 You can find more information on the website of the railway company.

-The place can also be reached by bus from the surrounding communities and even Budapest.
+The place can also be reached by bus from the surrounding communities and even from Budapest.
 Lines 1054, 3408, 3486 and 4194 run here for example.
 The stop is right at the entrance to the park (see map).
 Current timetables can be found on the following page.

 The recreation area in the Szalajka Valley